Spring Garden Revival

 Cohasset Municipal Ordinances for Garden Maintenance Equipment Operation & Commercial Service Standards

-Cohasset regulates garden maintenance equipment operation to balance community needs and environmental protection.
+Cohasset regulates garden maintenance equipment operation to minimize noise and ensure safety.
 Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday and holiday restrictions (often before 9:00 AM or prohibited).
-Noise and safety standards apply, and commercial contractors must register with the Town Clerk, hold a Home Improvement Contractor registration for contracts >$1,000, and carry at least 1M in general liability insurance.
-Traffic control is required for right-of-way work, coordinated with the police department.
-Environmental compliance includes proper material containment, immediate spill cleanup, and documentation of waste disposal.
-Herbicide and pesticide use must follow state licensing, notification, and buffer zone requirements, especially near water bodies, in accordance with MassDEP and local ordinances.
+Commercial services must be licensed with the Town Clerk and registered as Home Improvement Contractors for contracts >$1,000.
+Insurance requirements include a minimum of 1M general liability and workers compensation.
+Safety protocols mandate traffic control for right-of-way work, equipment calibration, and public notification.
+Environmental compliance includes proper material containment, immediate cleanup, and documentation of waste disposal.
+Herbicide and pesticide use must comply with state licensing, posting, and buffer zone regulations, especially near water resources.